pfreixes/gramola/README.rst

 **STILL IN DEVELOPING, comming soon.**

-Gramola is a console port of Grafana_ that uses sparklines_ to render time series data points.
+Gramola is a console port of Grafana_ that uses console plots to render time series data points.
 Because sometimes we need a quick view of one metric for debuging propouses, or just because the numbers doesn't matter and our concern is about how the metric behaves, Gramola gives us a easy, fast and polyglot data source implementation to make it.